 East Village / Lower East Side Rezoning

 What do you see when you look uptown or downtown from the East Village?
 Towers.
-Our zoning protects the walkable, tree-lined streets, one of the main reasons people want to live here.
+The zoning we fight for protects our walkable, tree-lined streets, one of the main reasons people love living here.

 The EVCC was a founding member of LESCAZ, the Lower East Side Coalition for Accountable Zoning, which worked to achieve more appropriate zoning that fits our neighborhood’s low rise scale.